Publications

 Vol.

-Pennsylvania Dutch: A Traditional Medical Practice in the Modern
+Traditional Medical Practice in the Modern Word.
+David

----David Kreibel examines the folk healing practice of powwowing,
+examines the folk healing practice of powwowing, known in Pennsylvania

-both a groundbreaking inquiry and a necessity for the scholar of
+groundbreaking inquiry and a necessity for the scholar of Pennsylvania

 |